-ATTCHMNT - This is a special case data type for storing binary data within a 275 attachment
+ATTCHMNT - This is a special case data type for storing binary data within a 275 attachment, and only occurs there

 EXAMPLES

 A CGIF2 map is subdivided into three sections.
 The total amount of characters for each map will never exceed 30 characters.
 Here are some examples of the different conventions used in CGIF2 mappings: